PaperStrange/AIProjectManger/README.md

-utils/ | a folder containing scripts or jupyter notebooks for the whole data processing utils/pipeline | a folder containing template python scripts used for a quick start of pipline construction utils/pipeline | a python script to show the example of [ETL pipeline](https://en.wikipedia.org/wiki/Extract,_transform,_load) using sklearn pakage utils/spiders | a folder containing spiders used for obtaining data online utils/test | a folder containing several testing codes utils/test/situation_test | a folder containing codes for situational test
+utils/ | a folder containing scripts or jupyter notebooks for the whole data processing utils/pipeline | a folder containing template python scripts used for a quick start of pipline construction utils/pipeline | a python script to show the example of [ETL pipeline](https://en.wikipedia.org/wiki/Extract,_transform,_load) using sklearn pakage utils/pipeline/pipeline.md | a markdown file to record my design thinking of pipeline utils/spiders | a folder containing spiders used for obtaining data online utils/test | a folder containing several testing codes utils/test/situation_test | a folder containing codes for situational test